amberchen33/Flask_Challenge/README.md

 cd Flask_Challenge
 run python server.py
 ```
-go to http://127.0.0.1:5000/get_prime? and set the start and end number follow the format like
+go to http://127.0.0.1:5000/ and put HTTP endpoint as /get_ prime
+set the parameters following the format :
 start=a&end=b, which a and b represent your start and end number seperately.

-For example
+For example, we want to have prime number between 2 and 2000,000
 ```
 http://127.0.0.1:5000/get_prime?start=2&end=2000000
 ```
+The request will return unigque ID for the task